 What You Can Do

+Wash your hands after your temperature has been taken and you have been approved for treatment.
 If soap and water are not readily available, use an alcohol-based hand sanitizer that contains at least 60% alcohol.

 Avoid touching your face with unwashed hands.

 Avoid close contact with people who are sick.

 Practice social distancing, including limiting scenarios where people are interacting closely or frequently with others such as large social gatherings.

 Stay home when you are sick.
 If you have a fever, cough, or difficulty breathing, seek medical care early, following the directions of your local health authority.

 Cover your cough or sneeze with a tissue or your bent elbow.
 Throw used tissues in the trash.

 Clean and disinfect frequently touched objects and surfaces.

 Focus on boosting your immune system.
 Make sure you are eating a nutrient rich diet, getting plenty of sleep, and drinking extra water.